Kidal Region: Transportation and economy

 The primary trades of Kidal Region include livestock breeding, craft-making, and commerce.
 Commercial farming has been developed in some areas.
 The region is extremely isolated, with no paved highways or rivers for transportation.

 History

 The region saw Tuareg Rebellions in 1963–1964 and in 1990–1991.
 The accords of Tamanresset followed on January 6, 1991, creating the Kidal Region by decree on August 8, 1991.

 By the end of 2011, another group of Tuareg rebels, the National Movement for the Liberation of Azawad, were active in the region.
 The Movement declared Azawad to be an independent republic in April 2012, with the Kidal region as part of the new (but unrecognised) state.

 Culture

 The region is peopled primarily by Tuaregs, a nomadic ethnicity of Berber origin.
 Their writing is the Tifinagh alphabet.

 Though nomadism remains the lifestyle best adapted to the difficult environment of the region, several settlements have emerged at Kidal: Aguel'hoc, Tessalit, and Tinzawatène.

 Administrative subdivisions

-Kidal Region is divided into four cercles encompassing 11 communes:
+As of 2023, the Kidal Region is divided into five cercles encompassing 11 communes: A fifth cercle, Achibogo, was added sometime after 2016.
+No map is available depicting the new cercle divisions.